et0and/portfolio-redux/content/posts/vs-code-in-the-browser.md

 I am going to try testing out deploying my own code-server instance and will update this post after giving it a go!

+(UPDATE 9/8/2020) - After having used code-server for a few weeks now, I think this would be excellent for any developing working from machine to machine.
+I personally don't really need this as I normally am just using my own machine, but I'm still glad this exists!

 T.